OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`diagonalization <diagonalization argument>` that the
       set of integer functions is :term:`uncountably infinite`.

+   inter-sector gap
+      On a disk drive, a physical gap in the data that occurs between the :term:`sectors <sector>`.
+      This allows the :term:`I/O head` detect the end of the sector.

+   intermediate code
+      A step in a typical :term:`compiler` is to transform the original high-level language into a form on which it is easier to do other stages of the process.
+      For example, some compilers will transform the original high-level source code into :term:`assembly code` on which it can do code optimization, before translating it into its final executable form.

+   intermediate code generation
+      A phase in a :term:`compiler`, that walks through a :term:`parse tree` to produce simple :term:`assembly code`.

    internal fragmentation
       A condition that occurs when more than :math:`m` bytes are allocated to service a :term:`memory request` for :math:`m`